Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 With good reason, asphalt shingles continue to be the most popular residential roofing material in North America.
 They are reasonably priced, long-lasting, and come in a variety of hues and designs to complement almost any architectural style.

-Asphalt shingles are preferred by homeowners because they provide:
+Homeowners prefer asphalt shingles because they provide:

 • Economical installation